maanasb01/kaapi-guardrails/development.md

 * Now you can open your browser and interact with these URLs:

-Frontend, built with Docker, with routes handled based on the path: <http://localhost:5173>

 Backend, JSON based web API based on OpenAPI: <http://localhost:8000>

 Automatic interactive documentation with Swagger UI (from the OpenAPI backend): <http://localhost:8000/docs>

 Adminer, database web administration: <http://localhost:8080>

-Traefik UI, to see how the routes are being handled by the proxy: <http://localhost:8090>

 **Note**: The first time you start your stack, it might take a minute for it to be ready.
 While the backend waits for the database to be ready and configures everything.
 You can check the logs to monitor it.